openstack/nova/doc/source/upgrade.rst

     .. note::

-      This does not apply to cells deployments since cells does not currently support rolling upgrades.
-It is assumed that cells deployments are upgraded in lockstep so n-1 cells compatibility does not work.
+      This does not apply to cells v1 deployments since cells v1 does not support rolling upgrades.
+It is assumed that cells v1 deployments are upgraded in lockstep so n-1 cells compatibility does not work.

+      The procedure for rolling upgrades with multiple cells v2 cells is not yet determined.

 Online Configuration Reload
     During the upgrade, we pin new serves at the older RPC version.
 When all